U.S. 'reasonably certain' that British Islamic State militant Jihadi John killed in strike

 He used such videos to threaten the West, admonish its Arab allies and taunt U.S. President Barack Obama and Cameron before hostages seen cowering in orange jump suits.

-Born in Kuwait in 1988, Emwazi was brought to Britain by his family when he was 6 years old and graduated in computer programing in London.
+Born in Kuwait in 1988, Emwazi was brought to Britain by his family when he was 6 years old and graduated in computer programming in London.

 He appears to have come to the attention of the British authorities police by 2009, when he was barred from entering Tanzania at the request of British security services.